 1 sprig fresh basil, leaves removed and chopped

 - Place a large non-reactive Dutch oven or large pot over medium-low heat.
 Add the olive oil, onions, garlic, about 1/4 teaspoon salt, and 1/4 teaspoon pepper and toss until coated.
 Cover and sweat on a gentle heat until the onions and garlic are soft but not colored, 8 – 10 minutes.
+While the onions and garlic are softening.
+You want to break up the whole tomatoes.
+You can either crush them with your hand or snip them into pieces with kitchen shears.

 - Bring the mixture to a boil and then reduce the heat to low.
 Cover the pot, but leave the lid slightly ajar.
 Stir the sauce occasionally; make sure it isn’t sticking.
 Simmer for 1 – 2 hours.
 Remove from the heat and remove the 2 whole sprigs of basil.
 Stir in the chopped fresh basil leaves.